-Another of the uses of the F distribution is testing two variances.
+Another use of the F distribution is testing two variances.
 It is often desirable to compare two variances rather than two averages.
 For instance, college administrators would like two college professors grading exams to have the same variation in their grading.
-In order for a lid to fit a container, the variation in the lid and the container should be the same.
+For a lid to fit a container, the variation in the lid and the container should be the same.
 A supermarket might be interested in the variability of check-out times for two checkers.

 - The populations from which the two samples are drawn are normally distributed.